-Your visit to Cape Clear Island will again start from the small harbour in Baltimore, with the crossing taking around an hour.
+Your visit to Cape Clear Island will again start from the small harbour in Baltimore, with the crossing taking around 45 minutes.
 This beautiful island, steeped in culture and history, as well as magnificent wildlife, is one of the most southerly, inhabited islands of Ireland and still a Gaeltacht (Irish native speaking) region.
-It has a varied landscape featuring a patchwork of stonewalls, ancient megalithic standing stones and passage tombs and impressive cliffs, teaming with seabirds.
-All this surrounded by the beautiful crystal clear waters of the Atlantic Ocean.
+It has a varied landscape featuring a patchwork of stonewalls, ancient megalithic standing stones and passage tombs, and impressive cliffs teeming with seabirds.
+All this surrounded by the beautiful crystal-clear waters of the Atlantic Ocean.

-Your expert local guide will provide you with a great personal tour of this small piece of paradise, with an intriguing blend of wildlife, culture and history.
+Arriving at the jerry, board the island’s electric bus – Ireland’s first such service – for a tour of the island with a local driver.
+You’ll enjoy a great tour of this small piece of paradise, with an intriguing blend of wildlife, culture and history.

-A day which can be flexible to suit your own needs and desires – with even the option to enjoy it by sea-kayak if you wish!
+A day which can be flexible to suit your own needs and desires.

-£725 per person for April and October, £745 per person for May, June, July August & September.
+£835 per person for April & October, £865 per person for May to September.

 Prices based on two sharing double or twin ensuite rooms for six nights on a bed & breakfast basis.

 Travel to Ireland

 We would be delighted to book your travel to Ireland for this holiday.